mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 ### Software systems

 All software should be provisioned through a corporate account.
 This helps mitigate multiple accounts for the same application.
 To see software Mattermost currently subscribes to, join the [Systems channel](https://community.mattermost.com/private-core/channels/systems) and click on **View Systems** in the header.

 If there's a piece of software you're looking to buy that Mattermost does not have a subscription to, discuss with your manager and then post in the [Systems channel](https://community.mattermost.com/private-core/channels/systems) to discuss with IT.
 All committed or material subscription requests should follow the instructions to purchase by [submitting a PO](https://handbook.mattermost.com/operations/finance/purchasing/how-to-procure-a-vendor-contract).

 If you are seeking to test a new software and it is not a material cost or comittment (e.g. a month-to-month cloud hosted software), the most expedient method may be requesting a [Virtual credit card](https://handbook.mattermost.com/operations/finance/purchasing/request-a-divvy-virtual-credit-card).
-Reach out to the [Purchases](https://community.mattermost.com/private-core/channels/purchases) channel
+Reach out to the [Purchases](https://community.mattermost.com/private-core/channels/purchases) channel.

 Note that any software expensed that has not been vetted through Procurement will not be reimbursed.
 Should you have questions, reach out to the [Purchases](https://community.mattermost.com/private-core/channels/purchases) channel.